 “Reverse Searing” is just a fancy term for searing your meat at the very end, once it is pretty much all the way cooked through, in order to get a nice crispy exterior crust that you just can’t get from low and slow smoking alone.

-We’ve previously shown how reverse searing works great on smoked flank steaks and ribeyes, as well as a whole smoked rack of lamb reverse seared with a blow torch!
+We've previously shown how reverse searing works great on beef tenderloin, smoked flank steaks and ribeye steaks, as well as a whole smoked rack of lamb.

-This works great for thick cuts of meat like filet mignon steaks that need time to slow cook and absorb smokey flavor but then benefit from a nice outside sear.
+This works great for thick cuts of meat like filet mignon steaks that need time to slow cook and absorb smoky flavor but then benefit from a nice outside sear.

 With larger cuts of meat like hams and pork butts, they will develop a nice exterior crust naturally just due to the long length of time they spend in the smoker.